mindplay-dk/kissform/README.md

  * Adds `class="is-required"` to inputs that are required.

- * Creates `name` and `id` attributes, according to really simple rules, e.g. prefix/suffix, no ugly magic or weird conventions to learn.
+ * Creates `name` and `id` attributes, according to really simple rules, e.g. prefix/suffix, no name mangling or complicated conventions to learn.

  * Field titles get reused, e.g. between `<label>` tags and error messages, but you can also customize displayed names in error messages, if needed.

  * Default error messages can be localized/customized.

 It deliberately does not implement any of the following: